Are caregiving duties in your future? Odds are, the answer to that question is yes.

 Weigh The Impact On Your Psyche And Your Finances

-It’s one thing to talk about plans should your parents or other loved ones need care.
-It’s something else to decide to become the caregiver yourself.
+It’s one thing to talk about plans should your parents or other loved ones need you to provide caregiving duties.
+It’s something else to decide to take on caregiver yourself.
 Before you do, there are two things to consider.
 First, what are your own wishes and fears around caregiving?
 “Are there cultural expectations, and do they line up with your expectations?”
 Stoddard asks.
 The second thing to explore is the financial impact.
 When you step out of the workforce, you don’t just lose your current salary — you lose future pay increases, retirement contributions, Social Security credits, the ability to network and, when you do re-enter, it will likely be at a lower salary than the one you left.
 (This cost of leaving the workforce calculator can help determine the impact.)
 Of course, none of those numbers mean you shouldn’t make the choice to be a caregiver if that’s what you want to do.
 But it’s important to know what they are.

 In Any Case, Don’t Wait To Begin